cc-skuehn/Optimization/README.md

 # Optimization
 Optimization Routines for codecentric blog articles

 This repo contains a number of basic optimization routines.
 New routines are added as the blog series progresses.
 We apply these routines to different "toy" or test examples in order to illustrate their performance depending on the specific problem to solve.
 Finally - as a real-world application - we intend to train a Collaborative Filtering Recommender System, a methodology that will be introduced in the blog series as well.
+Furthermore, we show the performance for Linear Regression and Logistic Regression (as prototype of a Classification algorithm).

 ## Link to blog posts:
 ### First blog post, March 19th, 2015